 It doesn’t matter how dense the volumes of data you need to manage every day, with Bacula Enterprise, your automation will work out as fluidly as you need it to.

 Customization is something where Bacula outshines its competitors rather easily.
-Whereas its primary opponents like Veeam and Acronis are hundred percent proprietary, much of the source code for Bacula Enterprise is available through their community edition.
+Whereas its primary opponents like Veeam and Acronis are a hundred percent proprietary, much of the source code for Bacula Enterprise is available through their community edition.

 This gives Bacula a tremendous competitive edge over other commercial data center backup software.
 With tools like Veeam, you cannot know for sure that they won’t go out of business in the near future, leaving you in a complicated corporate mess with no idea on how to migrate your data.

-But as Bacula Enterprise is based on their open source community edition, you can get your hands on much of its codebase pretty easily.
+But as Bacula Enterprise is based on its open source community edition, you can get your hands on much of its codebase pretty easily.
 Its open-core architecture also means you can hire developers to understand and modify the enterprise system to get it exactly as you want it.

 What Gives Bacula Enterprise an Edge over Others?

-We understand that when choosing an enterprise level data center backup software over another, you need to know exactly why you should opt with that.
+We understand that when choosing an enterprise-level data center backup software over another, you need to know exactly why you should opt with that.
 So, let’s discuss why we think Bacula Enterprise is better than most contemporary backup solutions.

-The pricing is one of the most important things when it comes to selecting any enterprise level software.
+The pricing is one of the most important things when it comes to selecting any enterprise-level software.
 With Bacula Enterprise, you’ll be saving almost 50%-80% of what you’d be spending on other commercial alternatives.
 This is actually an excellent pro for Bacula as it enables you to achieve your objectives smoothly while saving you from going bankrupt at the same time.